EHLERS-DANLOS

 My EDS Treatment Approach

-Due to the hyper-mobility of the joints, the soft tissues (muscles, fascia, ligaments etc.) can become overloaded and fatigued during PT treatment.
-This fatigue occurs because myofascial structures in EDS patients are highly innervated and are a common source of widespread pain and fatigue.
-My treatment approach starts with gradual tissue movements followed by joint motions over longer rest phases as well as based on what stage of mobility you can sustain.
-As your body responds to treatment, I shift my focus to myofascial release treatments and dry needling to help restore muscle function and blood flow.
-My objective is to greatly reduce chronic and debilitating pain while increasing your comfort with mobility and movement.
+My treatment approach starts with gradual tissue movements followed by joint motions over longer rest phases so that together we can train joint mobility at levels you can sustain.
+As your body responds to treatment, I shift my focus to myofascial release therapy and dry needling to help restore muscle function and blood flow.
+My goal is to greatly reduce chronic and debilitating pain while increasing your comfort with mobility and movement.

-Together, we'll teach your nervous system to perceive movement as safe rather than threatening while adopting a gradual and comfortable approach to movement.
-This is the most personally rewarding work that I do in my practice.
 I’d love to connect with you to learn about your EDS physical therapy experiences and how I can help.
 If you’re ready, please fill our my New Patient Consultation form to schedule a free 20-minute consultation.

 ehlers-danlos syndrome treatment

-“Through a slow, specialized treatment plan to support pain management, patients can find relief for Ehlers-Danlos Syndrome (EDS) and associated complications of EDS.”
+Through a slow, specialized treatment plan to support pain management, patients can find relief for Ehlers-Danlos Syndrome (EDS) and associated complications of EDS.”

-Dr. Rob Satriano
+Dr. Rob Satriano, Founder

 Satriano Physiotherapy